Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

-# Create a Language Service Client Application
+# Exercise 02: Create a Language Service Client Application

+## Lab scenario

 The Conversational Language Understanding feature of the Azure AI Service for Language enables you to define a conversational language model that client apps can use to interpret natural language input from users, predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.
 You can create client applications that consume conversational language understanding models directly through REST interfaces, or by using language-specific software development kits (SDKs).

+## Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Open the cloned folder in Visual Studio Code
++ Task 2: Create Language service resources
++ Task 3: Import, train, and publish a Conversational language understanding model
++ Task 4: Prepare to use the Language service SDK
++ Task 5: Get a prediction from the Conversational Language model

-## Open the cloned folder in Visual Studio Code.
+## Task 1: Open the cloned folder in Visual Studio Code.

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).